MicrosoftDocs/azure-devops-yaml-schema/task-reference/docker-compose-v0.md

 **`dockerComposeFileArgs`** - **Environment Variables**<br>
 `string`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Specify any environment variables that will be set during the command.
+Specifies any environment variables that are set.

 Format as follows:

 - List each `name=value` pair on a new line.
-- Use the `|` operator in YAML to indicate that newlines should be preserved.
+- Use the `|` operator in YAML to preserve new lines.
 <!-- :::editable-content-end::: -->
 <br>